Yvand/azd-functions-azure-vms-management/README.md

 ## Call the functions

 For security reasons, when running in Azure, functions require an app key to pass in query string parameter `code`.
 The app keys can be found in the functions app service > App Keys.
-Most functions take optional parameters `tenantPrefix` and `siteRelativePath`.
-If they are not specified, the values set in the app's environment variables will be used.

 ### Using vscode extension RestClient